Mercury Comet: Third generation (1966–1967)

 A Cyclone GT convertible was the pace car for the 1966 Indianapolis 500.

 Beginning with the 1967 model year, the Comet name was used only on the base Comet 202 model, available only in two- or four-door sedan body styles.
 Other models were now referred to by what had previously been their subseries names.
 Mercury's mid-sized line-up ranged from the basic Comet 202, through the Capri, Caliente, Cyclone, and Cyclone GT models, as well as steel-sided Voyager and simulated wood-paneled Villager station wagon models, which were comparable to the Capri.

+In 1967, the Comet was offered in very limited numbers with the famed 427 cubic inch FE "side-oiler" V8 engine, either as a single 4-barrel (the W-code with 410 horsepower) or a dual-4-barrel setup (known as the "R" code with 425 horsepower, just like the similar Ford Fairlane.)
+Only 60 cars were powered by the 427, with 51 produced with the "R" code and nine of those 60 produced with the W-code 427.
+Six of those were Capris and four were Calientes, with no convertibles produced.
+Only one W-code equipped car was a Capri, which makes it the rarest Mercury ever.
+All 427-powered Comets were equipped with a 4-speed Toploader transmission, a 9-inch rear end with 3.89:1 gears, and a Traction-Lok limited-slip differential.
+Mercury also lightened these cars by removing the sound deadening (saving about 150 pounds) in an effort to increase performance.
+Some cars also had the battery relocated to the trunk to move more weight over the rear wheels and increase traction, which also improved performance for drag racing.

 Fourth generation (1968–1969)

 In 1968, Mercury's mid-sized models again received new sheet metal and styling that resembled the full-sized Mercury models and shared their chassis and many parts with Ford's mid-sized Fairlane and Torino models.
 The mid-sized base model was the Comet (Mercury dropped the 202 suffix) available only as a two-door coupe.
 The Capri was replaced by the Montego, and the Caliente by the Montego MX.
 Also, the more luxurious Montego MX Brougham was basically an option package for the Montego MX.
 Top-of-the-line, mid-sized models continued to use the Cyclone and Cyclone GT names.

 A 302 cid V8 engine using a two-barrel carburetor and generating 210 hp at 4600 rpm would replace the previous 289 cid V8 midway in the 1968 model year.
 For the 1969 model year, the grille was modified and the headlight surrounds were removed.
 The taillights were also slightly restyled.
 Few changes to Mercury's mid-sized lineup were made for the 1969 model year, the last year that the Comet name graced a mid-sized model.
 A Comet four-door sedan for 1969 was supposedly planned, but never offered.
 New top-of-the-line Cyclone Spoiler and Cyclone CJ models joined the lineup.